 An administrator can also add, copy, delete and edit application profiles inline.
-If an application profile is to be based on one of the existing ones listed above, or another pre-defined application profile, it makes sense to use "copy" to avoid having to create your new application profile from scratch.
-When you click "add an application profile", the properties of fields in the new application profile are populated from the defaults that intraLibrary uses.
+If an application profile is to be based on one that already exists it makes sense to use "copy" to avoid having to create your new application profile from scratch.
+When you click "add application profile", the properties of fields in the new application profile are populated from the defaults that intraLibrary uses.